AllenShi/hsf-demo-1/README.md

 # hsf-demo-1
 Simple demo project with multi-modules based on the Alibaba HSF

+## Preparation

+1. Install Maven
+**Note** edas repository should be added into your Maven settings under ~/.m2/settings.xml (see docs/settings.xml)
+2. Install Git

 ## Quick Start

 1. Clone source code into local environment